ANRP Application

 Academics

-Prior to submitting an application, prospective ANRP interns are highly encouraged to meet with their academic advisor to discuss how participation in ANRP could impact the student’s degree plan, and how to receive course credit while interning.
+Prior to submitting an application, prospective ANRP interns are highly encouraged to meet with their academic advisor to discuss how participation in ANRP could impact the student’s degree plan and how to receive course credit while interning.

 All ANRP interns are required to enroll in the program’s AGLS 492 course during the internship semester and complete the course assignments via Canvas.
 AGLS 492 is a university-approved co-op that allows for variable credit (0-3 hours).
 Students should work with their academic departments to determine how many hours for AGLS 492 are the most appropriate for their individual degree plans.